 <?php echo "mod_rewrite does not work"; ?>

 Now use your web browser to load testing.php.
 If you see “mod_rewrite works” your server has a working mod_rewrite instance.
-If you see anything else, including an internal server error, your server is not properly configured for mod rewrite.
+If you see anything else, including an internal server error, your server is not configured correctly for mod_rewrite.

 Web Deployment is a tool from Microsoft to simplify migration, management, and deployment of IIS web servers, web applications, and web sites.
 When you install Web Matrix it is installed by default.
 When installed it listens on port 80.
 If you are using other server like Apache on your system that also listens on port 80 then you won’t be able to start Apache due to conflict in the port.
 The solution is either use a different port for Apache like 8080.
 If you want to do that then other solution is to remove the web deploy and install it from command line.
 Here are the steps of doing this.